|

 Karyotype | Description, Chromosome Aberration, & Uses | Britannica

+Karyotype, visual representation of the complete set of chromosomes in a cell.
 In a karyotype, the chromosomes, isolated from a cell, are organized numerically, facilitating the identification of deviations in chromosome number or structure.
+Chromosomal karyotyping, in which chromosomes are

 Reasons Why Your Healthcare Provider May Order a Karyotype